onelson/e2e-rs/README.md

 $ docker-compose up
 ```

 In another shell, from the `e2e-server` sub-directory, run

 ```shell script
 $ env DATA_DIR=.. cargo run
 ```

+> The `DATA_DIR` env var tells the server where to find the text files used to
+> generate a username when a client connects.
+It should point to the repo root.

 In yet another shell, build the `e2e-client` package by switching to the
 `e2e-client` directory and running: